 2. The Experience Economy

 Authors: B. Joseph Pine II and James H. Gilmore

 When someone says they do CX work or customer experience design, our first question is, “have you read The Experience Economy?”
 If not, then you're likely confining customer experience to digital only.
 Pine and Gilmore wrote this book in 1999 and was popular when it came out, but is still highly relevant today.
 To say they were ahead of their time is an immediate eye roller and ‘of course’.

 1. The Blue Zones - 9 Lessons for Living Longer

 You living longer isn’t your doctor’s responsibility.
 It's on you.
 And there are better ways to live - mindset, location, behaviors and what you consume all contribute to living longer.
 This book contains profound knowledge hand delivered to you via Dan Buettner nearly a decade ago, now all you have to do is buy, read, and live.

 About The Author

-With a degree in Sociology/Anthropology and Studio Art, I am intrigued by human behavior and social structures and its fusion with branding and design.
-As a Research Associate, I continually seek new ways to follow my curiosities, ask questions, and discover trends and patterns in the world.
-Other passions of mine include traveling, taking photographs, shooting hoops, and decorating spaces.
+With a degree in Sociology/Anthropology and Studio Art, I am intrigued by human behavior and social structures and its fusion with branding and design solutions.
+As a Research Associate, I continually seek new ways to follow my curiosities and ask questions to find pattersn in the world.
+Other passions of mine include traveling, taking photographs, shooting hoops and rummaging through thrift stores.